-Please come to class prepared to discuss the week's reading and/or assignment.
+Please come to class prepared to discuss the week's reading and/or topic.
 Your participation during class is crucial to learning and understanding the course material.
+In this class especially, what you get from it is what you put into it, so participation is absolutely key.

 "Participation" does not mean simply speaking out a lot.
 The content, quality, and depth of your participation are more important than how many times a week you speak.
+At the same time, showing that you are constantly engaged in our class discussions is also important.
 I do take notes and keep record of participation, including large group and small group discussions.